-With the different algorithms, the spectroscopic models (i.e. with only the vis-NIR spectra) could explain 9-45% of the variation in fungal phyla relative abundance and diversity.
-Spectroscopic models of the Glomeromycota were the least successful, with R2 values ranging from 0.09 using SVM to 0.30 using 1D-CNN, while those of the Mortierellomycota produced the largest R2 values, ranging from 0.32 using XGBoost to 0.45 using 1D-CNN (Fig. ??).
-The models of diversity had R2 values ranging from 0.14 with PLSR to 0.35 using 1D-CNN.
+With the different algorithms, the spectroscopic models (i.e. with only the vis-NIR spectra) could explain 9%-45% of the variation in fungal phyla relative abundance and diversity.
+Spectroscopic models of the Glomeromycota were the least successful, with $R^2$ values ranging from 0.09 using SVM to 0.30 using 1D-CNN, while those of the Mortierellomycota produced the largest $R^2$ values, ranging from 0.32 using XGBoost to 0.45 using 1D-CNN (Fig. 3).
+The models of diversity had $R^2$ values ranging from 0.14 with PLSR to 0.35 using 1D-CNN.

-The models derived with the readily available soil and environment data could explain 14-60% of the variation in fungal phyla relative abundance and diversity with the different algorithms.
-These environmental models were generally better performed than spectroscopic models, with an average 10% additional variance explained.
+The models derived with the readily available soil and environment data could explain 14 %-60 % of the variation in fungal phyla relative abundance and diversity with the different algorithms.
+These environmental models generally performed better than the spectroscopic models, with an average 10 % additional variance explained.

-Combining the vis-NIR spectra and soil and environmental data further improved the modelling and their explanatory power.
-The spectro-transfer functions (i.e. with the combined set of vis-NIR spectra and other soil and environmental data) performed, on average, 20% better than the spectroscopic models and 10% better than environmental models.
-Depending on the algorithm used, they could explain between 17-73% of the variation in fungal phyla relative abundance and diversity (Fig. ??).
-The spectro-transfer functions of Glomeromycota produced R2 values ranging from 0.17 using PLSR to 0.48 using 1D-CNN.
-The spectro-transfer functions of the Mortierellomycota and Mucoromycota produced the largest R2 values ranging from 0.51 to 0.73 (Fig. ??).
+Combining the vis-NIR spectra and soil and environmental data further improved the models and their explanatory power.
+The spectrotransfer functions (i.e. with the combined set of vis-NIR spectra and other soil and environmental data) performed, on average, 20% better than the spectroscopic models and 10% better than environmental models.
+Depending on the algorithm used, they could explain between 17% and 73% of the variation in fungal phyla relative abundance and diversity (Fig. 3).
+The spectrotransfer functions of Glomeromycota produced $R^2$ values, ranging from 0.17 using PLSR to 0.48 using 1D-CNN.
+The spectrotransfer functions of the Mortierellomycota and Mucoromycota produced the largest $R^2$ values ranging from 0.51 to 0.73 (Fig. 3).

-Generally, PLSR and GPR were the least successful methods, while SVM, RF, Cubist and XGBoost were similarly successful for estimating fungal phyla relative abundance and diversity (Fig. ??).
-The 1D-CNN spectro-transfer functions were 13-31% more successful compared to other machine learning methods as they could explain between 45-73% of the variation in fungal relative abundance and diversity (Fig. ??).
+Generally, PLSR and GPR were the least successful methods, while SVM, RF, Cubist and XGBoost were similarly successful at estimating fungal phyla relative abundance and diversity (Fig. 3).
+The 1D-CNN spectrotransfer functions were 13 %-31 % more successful compared to other machine learning methods as they could explain between 45 % and 73 % of the variation in fungal relative abundance and diversity (Fig. 3).